dotnet/upgrade-assistant/docs/design/Pre-UpgradeAnalysis.md

  # Implementation Details

- ## Nuget package dependecy analysis:
+ ## NuGet package dependency analysis:
    If a referenced NuGet package in the project isn't compatible with the target .NET version, Upgrade-Assistant already has capabilities built-in to determine the first major version that is compatible to the target .NET version by using existing Nuget APIs.
 Upgrade-Assistant also already has logic built-in to determine transitive dependencies that needs to be removed while upgrading to .NET Core.

 ## Loose-Assembly Analysis: